orta/danger-pr_reviewers/README.md

 # danger-pr_reviewers

-The plugin deals with the PRs on the GitHub innregards to reviews.
+The plugin deals with the PRs on the GitHub in regards to reviews.
 Based on the given parameters it automatically assigns the developer to review the PRs.
 In [ios team](https://github.com/conichiGMBH/ios-team) we have [rules](https://github.com/conichiGMBH/ios-team/blob/master/docs/pr_protocol.md#creating-the-pr) to ask our designers to review the UI changed in PR, by checkin the attached image or gif.
 The `pr_reviewers` can also ask for review based on that rule.

 ## Installation